Amit @NextFive

 The big three:

-1. Writing the book (deadline: June 2026)
+1. Writing the book has taken a backseat.
+(Earlier deadline was: June 2026)

 2. Learning to earn without a salary (my version of financial independence)